 We've recently updated this article to address an issue that the latest version of MacOS has introduced with Syphon inject.
 The resolution is shown in Step 3, you also no longer need to include Syphon in your OBS configuration.

 Video Calls - We’ve all been on them, and most would tend to agree that they are more effective than conference calls.
 You can see your audience, read their reactions, and connect with them as a person vs. a voice on the other end of a phone.
 This typically is a far more productive use of a group’s time – it’s a more efficient medium than a conference call, as you can communicate with both verbal and non-verbal cues.
 However, there is a new dimension introduced here, which is a live feed of each caller and their immediate surroundings.

-This got me thinking – there must be a (relatively) easy way to use old technology we see (well, we actually don’t see it, but I digress) in the nightly news and Hollywood all the time – using a simple green screen to manipulate the background on a Skype for Business (or any other web-cam powered call) in real-time.
+This got me thinking – there must be a (relatively) easy way to use old technology we see (well, we actually don’t see it, but I digress) in the nightly news and Hollywood all the time – using a simple green screen to manipulate the background on a Microsoft Teams (or any other web-cam powered call) in real-time.
 Spoiler alert – For the life of me, I couldn’t find a write-up for this exact scenario from end-to-end out on the internet, the solution isn’t drop-dead simple, but this guide should make it pretty painless.
 For the visually inclined, here’s what we’re trying to achieve:

 Things you’ll need (mandatory):

 - About 1-2-spare hours to get this all set up and working (this took me far longer as I was researching tools and such, but I just went through an exercise of setting up my ‘studio’ yesterday and it took me about 30 minutes from start to broadcast).